Recent Research Activities

 Remote Sensing Lectures

-A series of lectures on remote sensing have been offered by Drs Paul Menzel and Paolo Antonelli in New Delhi, India Feb 2011; Sasso di Castaldo, Italy Jul 2009; Perth, Australia Jan 2009; Istanbul, Turkey Oct 2008; Monteponi, Sardenia Sep 2008; Benevento, Italy Jun 2007; Ostuni, Italy Jun 2006; Krakow, Poland May 2006; Bertinoro, Italy Sep 2004, Maratea, Italy May 2003; Rome, Italy Jun 2002; and Bologna, Italy Sep 2001 More than 250 students have attended.
+A series of lectures on remote sensing have been offered by in Madison, WI, Jan 2018; Madison, WI, Jun 2013; Potenza, Italy, Jun 2012; Brienza, Italy Sep 2011; New Delhi, India Feb 2011; Sasso di Castaldo, Italy Jul 2009; Perth, Australia Jan 2009; Istanbul, Turkey Oct 2008; Monteponi, Sardenia Sep 2008; Benevento, Italy Jun 2007; Ostuni, Italy Jun 2006; Krakow, Poland May 2006; Bertinoro, Italy Sep 2004, Maratea, Italy May 2003; Rome, Italy Jun 2002; and Bologna, Italy Sep 2001 More than 350 students have attended.
 The World Meteorological Organization Technical Document "Applications with Meteorological Satellites" authored by Dr. Menzel was used as a text during these lectures.
-The courses included materials on (a) radiation and the radiative transfer equation, (b) remote sensing of the Earth surface and its atmosphere, (c) instrument considerations, (d) algorithms for detecting and estimating moisture, precipitation, and clouds properties, and (e)ccurrent and future capabilities of the global observing system Fifty hours of classroom work was split between lectures and laboratory exercises that emphasized investigation of high spatial resolution visible and infrared data (from the Moderate resolution Imaging Spectroradiometer, MODIS, and Meteosat Second Generation, MSG), high spectral resolution infrared data (from the Advanced Infrared Sounder, AIRS and the Infrared Atmospheric Sounding Interferometer, IASI), and microwave sounding data (from the Advanced Microwave Sounding Unit, AMSU) .
+The courses included materials on (a) radiation and the radiative transfer equation, (b) remote sensing of the Earth surface and its atmosphere, (c) instrument considerations, (d) algorithms for detecting and estimating moisture, precipitation, and clouds properties, and (e)ccurrent and future capabilities of the global observing system Fifty hours of classroom work was split between lectures and laboratory exercises that emphasized investigation of high spatial resolution visible and infrared data (from the Moderate resolution Imaging Spectroradiometer, MODIS, Meteosat Second Generation Imager, SEVIRI, GOES Imager ABI, and Visible Infrared Imaging Suite, VIIRS), high spectral resolution infrared data (from the Advanced Infrared Sounder, AIRS, the Infrared Atmospheric Sounding Interferometer, IASI, and the Cross Track Imaging Sounder, CrIS), and microwave sounding data (from the Advanced Technology Microwave Sounder, ATMS) .
 Homework assignments and classroom tests verified that good progress was made in learning and mastering the materials presented.